History of cricket in the United States: Growth of T20 cricket

+Clubs and competitions

 Compton Cricket Club

+The Compton Cricket club got its start with Mustafa Khan who played cricket in England with the Los Angeles Krickets world's first homeless cricket team founded by David Sentance and Ted Hayes in September 1995.
+Mustafa Khan with Leo Magnus as coach introduced cricket at the Willowbrook School in Compton.
+Thereafter, Ted Hayes and Katie Haber raised funds to take the Compton team to England.

 The Compton Cricket Club, or CCC, is a cricket club based in Compton, Los Angeles County, California, USA.
 The CCC is an all American-born disadvantaged exhibition cricket team.
 The team, which includes Latino and African American ex-gang members, was founded in 1995 by US homeless activist Ted Hayes and Hollywood movie Producer Katy Haber to combat the negative effect of poverty, urban decay and crime in Compton.
 The club uses the ideals of sportsmanship, and the particular importance of etiquette and fair play in cricket, to help players develop respect for authority, a sense of self-esteem and self-discipline.
-Having toured England once as a homeless team and 3 times as the Compton Cricket Club, the club toured Australia in 2011 and became the first American born cricket club to tour to Australia.
+Having toured England once as a homeless team and three times as the Compton Cricket Club, the club toured Australia in 2011 and became the first American born cricket club to tour to Australia.